-The unaudited pro forma financial information of Shift4 Payments, Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the audited historical consolidated financial statements of Shift4 Payments, LLC and the unaudited historical condensed consolidated financial statements of Shift4 Payments, Inc. included elsewhere in this prospectus.
-In in the case of the unaudited pro forma consolidated statements of operations data, the pro forma adjustments give effect to this offering, the IPO, Private Placement and Transactions (as described in "IPO, Private Placement and Transactions") as if all such transactions had occurred on January 1, 2019.
+The unaudited pro forma financial information of Shift4 Payments, Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the audited historical consolidated financial statements of Shift4 Payments, LLC and the unaudited historical condensed consolidated financial statements of Shift4 Payments, LLC and the unaudited pro forma consolidated statements of operations data, the pro forma adjustments give effect to this offering, the IPO, Private Placement and Transactions (as described in "IPO, Private Placement and Transactions") as if all such transactions had occurred on January 1, 2019.
 See "Unaudited Pro Forma Condensed Consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the pro forma financial information included in this prospectus.